 Are you able to maintain a comfortable or healthy work-life balance?

 I try to sleep early at night and have an early breakfast.
 I don’t like to write during the night, and I don’t believe that writing is about being inspired in the jungle or some faraway place.
 Instead, I prefer to read books, analyze film genres, and listen to lots of music in order to get inspired.

 Does this job move your heart?

-I have the need to share ideas, messages and feelings with the audience.
-Mainly, I seek for peace in our world.
+I have the need to share ideas, messages, and feelings with the audience.
+Mainly, I seek peace in our world.
 For me, art cinema is a dimension of communicating with people where we can reflect and analyze behaviors, actions, and ideas that move our society.
-All the effort in creating my film work is about sharing values that our society should reconsider—in my opinion—to overcome injustice.
+All the effort in creating my film work is about sharing values that our society should reconsider, in my opinion, to overcome injustice.

 Feel like you found your calling or sweet spot in life?
 If not, what might do it for you?

 I think so because it is a calling I found during childhood.
 In school, drawing was my favorite activity.
 While my friends wanted to play soccer or baseball, l drew and went to the library to check out art books and to keep learning.
 Years later, drawing images while listening to music melded into moving images; film language was presented naturally to me; It was something I was curious to explore and understand.
 I eventually understood that an image can represent a story scene and that stories are different points of view about reality.
 This is what inspired me to make a feature film.

 What would you tell a Hispanic filmmaker living in the US who is considering making a movie in his home country?